Mikhail Timofeyevich Kalashnikov

 The Scientific circles of the country, of the Udmurt republic and the International Scientific Academies recognized the invaluable service of M.T.
 Kalashnikov in designing the whole family of the automatic small arms and gave him the following academic status: the Honorary Professor of the Izhevsk State Technical University (1984), the Honorary Member (Academician) of the Russian Academy of the Missile Artillery (1993), the Honorary Member of the Russian Engineering Academy (1994), the Real Member-Academician of the Engineering Academy of the Udmurt Republic (1995), the Honorary Member of the International Academy of the USA Sciences, Industry, Education and Arts (1996), the Real Member-Academician of the Informatization International Academy (1997).

 The greatness of M.T.
 Kalashnikov personality is acknowledged by a number of the titles: the Professor of St. Petersburg University of the RF MVD, the Honorary Doctor of the Tula State University, Lt.
 General, the holder of the "Services for the Motherland" order, the deputy of the State Supreme Soviet, the Doctor of the technical sciences, the winner of Lenin and State prizes of Russia, the Honoured Worker of the USSR industry and many others.
 M.T.
-Kalashnikov is an owner of 35 inventor's certificates.
+Kalashnikov was an owner of 35 inventor's certificates.
 In 2003 M.T.
 Kalashnikov, a person of world-wide significance, was awarded the higher State premium in the sphere of education in 2002.

 |Join the GlobalSecurity.org mailing list|